Lady Gaga's dog walker shot, French bulldogs stolen in LA - WTMJ

 There was little evidence of the previous night’s violence on Thursday afternoon in the upscale neighborhood known as the Sunset Square historic district.
 There were faint blood spatters on sidewalk grasses and an errant black glove typically used by police left in the street.
 Neighbors, some of whom had doorbell security cameras, declined to comment on the shooting.

 French bulldogs can cost thousands of dollars.
-A woman in San Francisco was beaten in January at gunpoint, and three men stole her gray French bulldog puppy named Chloe, police said.
+A woman in San Francisco was beaten in January at gunpoint as three men stole her gray French bulldog puppy named Chloe, police said.

 Gaga has remained among the biggest pop stars in the world since breaking through with her 2008 album “The Fame,” known as much for her shape-shifting persona on stages and red carpets as for her danceable music and powerful vocal pipes.

-She has won 11 Grammy Awards, headlined Super Bowl halftime and has now also become a bona fide Hollywood star after co-starring in 2018’s “A Star is Born” with Bradley Cooper and winning an Oscar.
+She has won 11 Grammy Awards, headlined the Super Bowl’s halftime show and has now become a bona fide Hollywood star after co-starring in 2018’s “A Star is Born” with Bradley Cooper and winning an Oscar.

 AP Writers Mesfin Fekadu in New York and Andrew Dalton and photographer Chris Pizzello in Los Angeles contributed to this report.